 If your organization is looking to offer ancillary benefits to supplement a group health insurance plan, there are many options.
 Some of the most popular ancillary benefits are:

-• Group Voluntary Supplemental Life Insurance
+- Group Voluntary Supplemental Life Insurance

-You may offer group life insurance to your employees, but sometimes that might not be enough coverage for their needs.
+You may offer group life insurance to your employees, but sometimes that might not be enough coverage for their needs. - Dental, Vision, and Hearing Plans

 These plans cover routine exams, treatments, and oral, auditory, and eye care procedures.
-These policies often include coverage for preventive care, such as cleanings and eye exams, as well as more extensive treatments like dental fillings, crowns, and prescription eyewear.
+These policies often include coverage for preventive care, such as cleanings and eye exams, as well as more extensive treatments like dental fillings, crowns, and prescription eyewear. - Group Accident Insurance

 Accident insurance offers financial protection in the event of an accidental injury.
-This type of policy provides a cash benefit to help cover expenses such as medical treatments, rehabilitation, and lost wages, which may not be fully covered by primary health insurance.
+This type of policy provides a cash benefit to help cover expenses such as medical treatments, rehabilitation, and lost wages, which may not be fully covered by primary health insurance. - Short or Long-Term Disability Insurance

 Offering a short-term or long-term disability program can provide prospective and current workers with another form of financial stability.
 An employee may be offered a higher wage elsewhere, but are they offered protection if that paycheck stops due to pregnancy, illness, or other disability?
 How will they pay the mortgage or other bills?
 Employers offering a disability plan can provide peace of mind to their employees and gain an advantage over those that don’t.